Marriage

 Respect

 Respect for each other is imperative.
 It is also a conscious choice one must make.
 It has been said respect must be earned.
 That is true on some level but not with Marriage.
 A commitment to respect each other must come first before anything else.
-If one waits to see if their spouse is worth respecting, they will discover that the answer will always be no. People always disappoint each other, it is inevitable. especially in a Marriage where two people come together as one and with each other all the time.
+If one waits to see if their spouse is worth respecting, they will discover that the answer will always be no. People always disappoint each other, it is inevitable. especially in a Marriage where two people come together as one and are with each other all the time.
 If your spouse has to earn your respect, they will not be able to because there will always be a let down of some kind.
 So it is imperative that respect comes first and unconditionally.

 Commitment